Skip to main content

 Fino

-The Fino style is perhaps the most straightforward and dry and often hit with some bread-y notes.
+The Fino style is perhaps the most straightforward and dry, and often hits with some bread-y notes.
 Makes sense, given that this style is aged under the flor — barrel-aged under a film of its own yeast.
 There is oxygen exposure, but the perfect amount, given the flor’s protective abilities.
 Relatively simple and great chilled, this is a good, inexpensive introduction to sherry.
 Try it with tapas.
 Fino sherries are purely biological in their production (as are the next group, manzanilla sherries.)

 Manzanilla